lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Graduate Research Assistant_</p>

-<p style="text-align:center;">Tabea is a current PhD student in the Genetics, Genomics and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
-She has a B.S. in Cell and Molecular Biology from Piedmont College (now Piedmont University).
-Tabea is currently investigating the cell-type-specific role of chromosomal instability and its effects on cell-cell interactions between neuronal and non-neuronal cell populations in Alzheimer's disease by employing a combination of wet-lab and computational approaches.</p>
+<p style="text-align:center;">Tabea is a current PhD student and Alzheimer’s of Central Alabama (ACA) Lindy Harrell Predoctoral Scholar in the Genetics, Genomics and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
+She has a B.S. in Cell and Molecular Biology from Piedmont University.
+Tabea is currently investigating the cell-type-specific role of cell-cell communication between neuronal and non-neuronal cell populations in Alzheimer's disease using public human data.
+She is also interested in the effects of aging on the Alzheimer’s disease brain and therefore employs wet-lab and computational approaches to understand age-associated changes in cell-cell communication using her own mouse sequencing data across multiple timepoints.</p>

 ---